jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.20 FillDepressions

 Fills all of the depressions in a DEM.
-Depression breaching should be preferred in most cases..
+Depression breaching should be preferred in most cases.

 *Parameters*: